Donders-Institute/bidscoin/docs/options.rst

 - ``bidsignore``: Semicolon-separated list of (non-BIDS) data types that you want to include but that do not pass a BIDS `validation test <https://github.com/bids-standard/bids-validator#bidsignore>`__.
 These files are added to the ``.bidsignore`` file.
 Example: ``bidsignore: extra_data/;rTMS/;myfile.txt;yourfile.csv``
 - ``subprefix``: The prefix before the subject label in the source data folder, e.g. 'patient-' if the source data is in ``raw/patient-001/ses-01/..``
 - ``sesprefix``: Idem for the session label
 - ``datatypes``: Datatypes that are converted to BIDS.
-This can be useful for ignoring / excluding specific data types (without changing their mappings)
+This can be useful for ignoring/excluding specific data types (without changing their mappings)
 - ``unknowntypes``: Datatypes that are not part of BIDS but that are converted to a BIDS-like entries in the BIDS folder
-- ``ignoretypes``: Datatypes that are excluded / not converted"""
+- ``ignoretypes``: Datatypes that are excluded/not converted"""
 - ``notderivative``: A list of suffixes that should not be considered as a derivative data type (i.e. use this to make exceptions for what goes into ``bids/derivatives``)
 - ``unzip``: Wildcard pattern to select tarball/zip-files in the source folders that need to be unzipped (in a tempdir) to expose the data.
 Use for instance '\*.tar.gz' if your source data looks like ``sub-01\01_MPRAGE\dcmfiles.tar.gz``, etc